rabbitwerks/vuetube-proto/ROADMAP-PROTO.md

   * [ ] I want to see an error message if..
     * [ ] URL is invalid
     * [ ] video cannot be found
+  * [ ] I want to see the playlist that I added the video to, load in the playlist panel

 > Playlists